 Preparing meals when camping can be the highlight of your day.
 Food just tastes better after a whole day hiking to the perfect campsite.
 Especially in winter, when your body works twice as hard to keep you warm while you're being physically active in the cold weather.

 Remember how we discussed all the little nuances of tents for the winter?
 It's the same when it comes to preparing the food for winter camping.
 However, with careful preparation, there is no reason why you can't have a delicious meal at the end of a long backpacking day.

 While the internet is chocked full of information on this subject, let's start with some basics.
 Here are the whats and hows of packing and preparing food for your next winter camping trip.

 How Much Food Do You Need?

 When you pack up all that gear and then backpack everything to the perfect campsite, you burn calories.
-In winter, you burn even more.
-Due to this significant increase in burning, you’ll need to boost your caloric intake.
-So how many calories does a person need per day?
+And in winter when the temperature drops, you burn even more.
+Due to this significant increase, you'll need to boost your caloric intake - so, how many calories does a person need per day when winter camping?